BackupTheBerlios/hjb-svn/trunk/docs/rst/command-dispatch.rst

 * on receiving a HTTP request on a given URL for a given method, it determines if there is a generator matching that URL.

-  - if there is none, it returns *404 NOT FOUND* in the HTTP response.
+  - if there is none, it sends back a *404 Not Found* HTTP response.

 * on finding a matching Generator, it uses it to generate the JMS Command, then schedules the Command for execution on its specific